 Student employment provides opportunities for personal and career development, preparation for the job market, and earning money to assist with your school expenses to keep your debt load down.
 St. Cloud State University employs over 2,000 students each year in areas such as tutors, office assistants, computer labs/technology support, and in the recreation/fitness centers.

 Receiving a work study award does not guarantee you a position.
 Positions may be on-campus or off-campus* in approved community schools or agencies.
 The work study award on your award letter represents your potential for earnings; only hours worked will be paid.

 Work study funding eligibility is determined from your FAFSA results, availability of funds each year, and the date that you have a complete financial aid file.
 Funds are awarded on a first-come, first-served basis so you are encouraged to apply for financial aid as soon as possible after January 1st of each year.
 University salaries are not based on need.

 Once you are hired in a position and have completed required employment forms, you will turn in a timesheet for your hours worked.
 Pay periods are every two weeks.
 Click here for the payroll schedule.
 The preferred method to receive your paycheck is direct deposit.
 To sign up for direct deposit click on the "Financial Aid" link on your e-Services.
-Please refer to the Student Employment Program Guidelines for information about payroll forms, responsibilities, evaluations, and other important employment related information.
+Please refer to the Student Employment Handbook for information about payroll forms, responsibilities, evaluations, and other important employment related information.

 *Work study eligibility required.